China Central Television

-China Central Television (CCTV) is a national television broadcaster of China, established in 1958 as a propaganda outlet.
-Its 50 channels broadcast a variety of programming to more than one billion viewers in six languages.
-CCTV is operated by the National Radio and Television Administration which reports directly to the Chinese Communist Party (CCP)'s Central Propaganda Department.
+China Central Television (CCTV) is the national television broadcaster of China, established in 1958.
+CCTV is operated by the National Radio and Television Administration, which reports to the Publicity Department of the Chinese Communist Party.

 CCTV has a variety of functions, such as news communication, social education, culture, and entertainment information services.
-As a state television station it is responsible to both the Central Committee of the Chinese Communist Party and the State Council.
 It is a key player in the Chinese government's propaganda network.
-CCTV's reporting about topics sensitive to the Chinese government and CCP is distorted and often used as a weapon against the party's perceived enemies, according to Freedom House and other media commentators.
+Freedom House and The Guardian commented that CCTV's reporting about topics sensitive to the Chinese government and the Chinese Communist Party (CCP) is distorted and often used as a weapon against the party's perceived enemies.